-The Sector Erase function will erase all bits (FFh) inside the given sector.
-A Write Enable (WREN) instruction must be given prior to attempting a Sector Erase.
-This is done by setting \overline{CS} low and then clocking out the proper instruction into the 25LC1024.
-After all eight bits of the instruction are transmitted, the \overline{CS} must be brought high to set the write enable latch.
+The SECTOR ERASE instruction will erase all bits (FFh) inside the given sector.
+A Write Enable (WREN) instruction must be given prior to attempting a SECTOR ERASE.
+This is done by setting $\overline{CS}$ low and then clocking out the proper instruction into the 25LC512.
+After all eight bits of the instruction are transmitted, the $\overline{CS}$ must be brought high to set the write enable latch.